 2011, I was assigned to the Violent Crime Suppression Team.
-While on this assignment, I investigated numerous testified as an expert In Los Angeles County Superior Court in the sales of Marijuana, cocaine and methamphetamines.
-I have testified as an expert to the transportation and methods of packaging of various types of narcotics.
+While on this assignment, I investigated numerous testified as an expert In Los Angeles County Superior Court in the sales of Marijuana, cocaine and narcotics.
 I have developed and managed multiple informants in narcotic related cases.